auth0/docs/articles/architecture-scenarios/_includes/_architecture-design-considerations.md

 * What should the URL look like to the user when Auth0 presents a web page?
 * How can Auth0 be implemented to support our SDLC (Software Development Lifecycle)?
-* How can I ensure that my Auth0 Tenants are appropriately associated with my contract?
+* How can you ensure that my Auth0 Tenants are appropriately associated with my contract?
-* What do I need to consider if there are other projects in my organization integrating with Auth0?
+* What do you need to consider if there are other projects in my organization integrating with Auth0?
 Particularly projects that target their own, or a different domain of users (for example, applications that only employees will use)?